fusioncharts/dev_centre_docs/getting-started/plain-javascript/apply-different-themes-using-plain-javascript.md

 chartInstance.render();
 ```

-Render the above chart by following the steps given below:
+The above chart has been rendered using the following steps:

-1. Include the necessary libraries (such as the `fusioncharts` library) and components using `import`.
+1. Include the necessary libraries and components using `import`.
+For example, `fusioncharts` library, etc.

-2. Add the chart and the theme as dependencies.
+2. Add the chart and theme as dependency.

 3. Store the chart configuration in a JSON object.
 In the JSON object: